CortesGuadalupe/R-programming-Final-Project/README.md

 # Fruit's Season Availability and Health Benefits Checker
-This package's main two functions allow a user to check what fruits are in season and the health benefits of these fruits but it is important to mention that it is limited to ten fruits.
-When using the package the user must make sure to use the print function or it will not run as it is supposed to.
+This package's two main functions allow users to check what fruits are in season and their health benefits.
+However, it is essential to mention that the package is limited to ten fruits.
+When using the package, the user must use the print function, or it will not run as it should.
+I have added some example print functions below each function, but the user can make their own based on what they are looking for.